 Most people that form a Delaware LLC do not actually operate their company in Delaware.
 They simply form the business in Delaware in order to take advantage of the state's strong corporate law structure.

 There are many advantages to forming a company in Delaware, even if you operate it in another state, such as Maryland.

 Maryland, like many other states, has an application process and a state fee for Delaware companies that operate there.
 The process in which a Delaware LLC registers in Maryland is called Foreign Qualification.

 If you want to your Delaware LLC to do business in Maryland, your LLC will be domestic to Delaware and foreign to Maryland, so Foreign Qualification is the process by which Maryland grants your company permission to operate in that state with a Delaware LLC.
 If you're planning on doing business in Maryland as a Delaware LLC, you can learn more about Maryland Foreign LLC Registration on our website.

 In addition to the Maryland Foreign Limited Liability Company Registration form, Maryland also requires you to provide it with a Certificate of Good Standing from Delaware.
 The agency that accepts this registration is the Maryland State Department of Assessments and Taxation.

 We can also provide a Registered Agent in Maryland for you, if you will not be your own agent.
-The state will send all legal documents and correspondence to your Registered Agent.
+The state will send all legal documents and correspondence to your Maryland Registered Agent.
 If you have a physical address in Maryland, you are welcome to act as your own Registered Agent, though you can also retain one in Maryland.

 The state of Maryland does not have a requirement to publish your application unless it is specifically required by the county in which your Registered Agent resides.